Fees

 A man taking out cash from his wallet at a store that offers dual pricing.

+To better understand the benefits of dual pricing, it’s essential to understand the current state of payment processing.
 The cost of processing credit card payments is increasing for many business owners throughout the United States.
 News reports suggest that the major card network Mastercard has been increasing network “assessment” fees since April 2024.[1]Bloomberg Law.
 “Mastercard Still Raising Some Fees After Retailer Settlement.”
 Accessed September 11, 2024 Currently, Visa and Mastercard are in the process of settling a lawsuit over their excessive increase in interchange fees over the years and the financial burden these fees have caused.
 Whether or not these card networks are required to create a more merchant-friendly fee structure remains to be seen.
 For now, it’s essential for businesses to find ways to lower the fees charged with every swipe…or avoid processing costs entirely.
 Dual pricing credit card processing is a way to do just that.

 You may consider dual pricing if your business loses significant revenue due to credit card processing fees.
 With dual pricing, a newer and more compliant version of cash discount pricing, cash-paying customers pay the merchant’s list price while credit-card-using customers pay the list price plus a percentage that covers the processing fees (around 4%).
 This offers customers the convenience of paying with cash or a card while saving businesses the processing fees.
 Before implementing this innovative pricing model into your business, it is essential to understand dual pricing inside and out before changing your current pricing strategy.